-Test comparison results(s) observed, of bend fatigue test(s) of simple bending cycles and bend fatigue tests with reverse bending cycles, have led to the presumption that a reverse bending cycle would damage a mine winder wire rope, twice as much as a simple bending cycle.
+Test comparison results(s) observed, of bend fatigue tests with reverse bending cycles, have led to the presumption that a reverse bending cycle would damage a mine winder wire rope, twice as much as a simple bending cycle.
 Therefore, DIN 15020 stipulates that one reverse bending cycle should be counted as two simple bending cycles.
 Further investigations, under differing conditions, however, suggest that the damaging influence of the reverse bending cycle(s) vary under changes in the winding system.
 For example; the relative reduction in the useful service life of a wire, caused by a reverse bend cycle, is directly influenced by sheave diameter(s) and tensile load(s).